akka/akka/akka-docs/src/main/paradox/general/message-delivery-reliability.md

 In order to give some context to the discussion below, consider an application which spans multiple network hosts.
-The basic mechanism for communication is the same whether sending to an actor on the local JVM or to a remote actor, but of course there will be observable differences in the latency of delivery (possibly also depending on the bandwidth of the network link and the message size) and the reliability.
+The basic mechanism for communication is the same whether sending to an actor on the local JVM or to a remote actor, but there will be observable differences in the latency of delivery (possibly also depending on the bandwidth of the network link and the message size) and the reliability.
 In case of a remote message send there are more steps involved which means that more can go wrong.
 Another aspect is that